jqhoogland/open-dictionary/wiktionary/README.md

 There is an actual [Wiktionary API](https://en.wiktionary.org/w/api.php).

-Unfortunately, it only returns pages in `html` or `wikitext` (Wikipedia's internal markup language) — not the friendliest for computers to read.
+Unfortunately, it only returns pages in `html` or `wikitext` (Wikipedia's internal markup language), which is not the friendliest for computers to read.

 Fortunately, `wikitext` has a decent bit of internal structure and is ~~easy~~ not impossible to work with.

 This library provides a client that uses [wikitextparser](https://github.com/5j9/wikitextparser) (plus some custom logic) to convert wikitext into